Cpt-Dingus/blog-page/docs/Radio/Beginners guide to weather satellite reception.md

 ### I saw an LRPT signal but got no SNR andor NOSYNC on the viterbi
 - SatDump has recently had a period where where the demodulator got modified in a way that has caused issues with locking onto the LRPT signal.
 This was fixed in a later update, should be fixed by simply updating SatDump.

+> I have noticed this issue happening in the recent past as well, will investigate when able

 # Colors of received imagery

 After receiving these satellites and checking the resulting images, you will notice, that they are all black and white even though the images you see online are colorful.
 The colored images are created by processing the raw channels into RGB composites - applying different channels to different colors.
 You will quickly find the term `False Color` being thrown around, but how can color be false?
 To understand why this is the case, we have to look at some color theory and instrument descriptions:

 ## How is color perceived?

 Our eyes sense different colors by sensing different wavelengths that objects reflect using three types of cone cells:
 - Short → 380 - 540 nm, corresponds to **Blue**